 N. Cohn, op. cit., p.
 279. [Translator: though there is nothing on p.
 275 of Cohn’s In Pursuit of the Millennium that would call for such a footnote on Vaneigem’s part, he is certainly supporting Cohn’s basic thesis.]

 Ibid., p.
 280. [Translator: Norman Cohn, In Pursuit of the Millennium, p.
 276.]

 Barret and Gurgand, Le Roi des derniers jours, Paris, 1981.

 M. Van Vaernewijck, Mémoires d’un patricien gantois sur les troubles religieux de Flandre.
 [Translator: this book was first published in Dutch under the title Van die beroerlicke tijden in die Nederlanden en voornamelick in Ghendt 1566-1568 by C. Annoot-Braeckman, Gent 1872-1881.]

 Translator: there seems to some mistake here, for a number of other sources list Guillaume II de La Marck (1542-1578) as the admiral of the “Beggars of the Sea” in the Eighty Years War.

 Bouterwek and N. Cohn, Zur Literatur und Geschiscte der Wiedertaufer, Bonn, 1884, p.
 306.

 (Published by Fayard in 1993.
 Translated from the French by NOT BORED!
+May 2013.
 All footnotes by the author, except where noted.)